 You will need a great cover to catch your potential readers’ eyes.
 Your book cover needs to reflect your genre and your particular story.
 It is possible to design your own cover on certain programs, such as Canva, but you better know enough about what you’re doing or you could really screw yourself over.
 If you have written a romantic comedy but the cover you designed screams thriller instead, you’re going to draw in the wrong readers and get poor reviews as a result.

 Hiring a professional cover designer like MiblArt will ease this problem and free you up to focus on other details, like marketing your book.
-Unlike with traditional publishing, you should still get the final call on the cover as an indie author, but the pros can help guide you in the right direction to make your book sell.
+Unlike with traditional publishing, you should still get the final call on the cover as an indie author, but the pros can help guide you in the right direction to increase your sales through your target audience.

 (Need help finding artists for interior illustrations?)